Nutrition Support for GLP-1 Weight Loss Protocols - How to Minimize GLP-1 Side Effects

 Sarcasm aside, the fact is that people want to lose weight, and they want it to be easy - and GLP-1s make weight loss easy.
 I get why that’s appealing.
 For those who have tried ALL the diets, and ALL the workouts, ALL the supplements, this might seem like a dream come true.

-Let’s look at the research and talk about some things to consider when starting a GLP-1 weight loss protocol.
+Let’s look at the research and talk about what to consider when starting a GLP-1 weight loss protocol.

 health effects of GLP-1 weight loss protocol